 Applicants will normally be interviewed in small groups in the month following each deadline.

-A small number of places remain for 2016 entry.
 Please apply by submitting a CV with a covering letter as soon as possible to Prof Andy Harvey at [email protected] Your covering letter should highlight specific projects that are of most interest to you from the list here or you may prefer to describe general areas of research in the selection matrix here.